alrois/AppInventory/README.md

 ## App Compatibility

-Android device running with Android OS 4.0.4 (API Level 15) or above.
 Best experienced on Android Nougat 7.1 and above.
 Designed for Phones and NOT for Tablets.

 ---